fixrb/fix/docs/index.md

 * Extract specs from the tests.
 * Look like English documents.
-* Be minimalist and easy to hack.
+* Be minimalist and easy to use.
 * Run tests quickly.

 ## Installation